khaldoun-xyz/standard/README.md

   irrelevant changes, type in `git stash` first.)
 - `git add <file>`: Mark a file as "part of the next commit".
   (`git add .` marks all files in the current directory & subdirectories)
+- `git stash`: Save uncommitted stages into temporary storage & remove them locally.
+  (Use `git stash pop` to load the stages from temporary storage.)
 - `git commit -m "<message>"`: Commits changes with a meaningful commit message.
   (For longer commit messages just write `git commit`.)
 - `git rebase master`: Load the most recent changes from master into your branch.